-It’s fairly common that, for those of us who celebrate Christmas, (and sometimes for those who don’t) a low level of internal stress or anxiety begins when we see the first-of-the-year TV adverts, cards, presents or trees in department stores and supermarkets, something which is coming progressively closer to the end of summer.
+It’s common that those of us who celebrate Christmas experience a low level of internal stress or anxiety begins when we see the first-of-the-year.
+TV adverts, cards, presents or trees in department stores and supermarkets, something which is coming progressively closer to the end of summer.

-Some people tend to resent the advertisers ‘cashing in’ on Christmas, more often the older generation who grew up beginning their Christmas in December, when decorations would go up and the last minute rush to get presents and food would begin, with a real sense of fear that shops would sell out of their favourite vegetables, or shops would close half a day early.
+Some people tend to resent the advertisers ‘cashing in’ on Christmas, more often the older generation who grew up beginning their Christmas in December.
+When decorations would go up and the last minute rush to get presents and food would begin, with a real sense of fear that shops would sell out of their favourite vegetables, or shops would close half a day early.
 Early closing was a major factor in panic, especially if Christmas Eve fell on a Friday.
-The shops could quite easily close at midday on Christmas Eve, then remain closed for Christmas Day, Boxing Day, plus another one or two days due to the fact that shops never opened on a Sunday anyway, so an additional public holiday would have been applied.
+The shops could quite easily close at midday on Christmas Eve, then remain closed for Christmas Day, Boxing Day, plus another one or two days due to the fact that shops never opened on a Sunday anyway.

 Imagine being out of milk for four days, when tea formed part of our staple diet?!

 Shops would often run out of food during public holidays prior to the 1980s.
 People would visit supermarkets to find the shelves empty of products like bread and eggs, certain meats and veg, as well as other common items.
 So you can probably imagine where years of last minute panic to face the riots and stampedes at local shops originates.

 That fear and sense of panic still exists, but manifests in different ways, being caused by additional and often more modern dynamics, (although the horror of missing out on the box of Paxo you forgot at your last shopping trip seems to exist in your genetic memory!).